Railroad Safety Program

 - Quiet Zones: With suitable quiet zone devices in place, the locomotive’s horn does not have to be sounded.
 A quiet zone will improve the environmental qualities of a neighborhood.
 A crossing or a group of railroad crossings can qualify for a quiet zone if, in addition to modern crossing flashers and gates, specific additional devices are used to increase the safety of each crossing.

 - Planning and Major Project Coordination: Many significant rail projects involving freight and commuter rail are underway.
-The Tower 55 Reliever Study is to set forth a plan to resolve the rail congestion at the busiest rail intersection in the country.
 The Southwest-to-Northeast Rail Corridor (SW2NE) is the next extension of commuter rail in Tarrant County.
 Further, staff participates in the development and design efforts to promote future railroad crossings with good quiet zone, grade crossing, and rail design features, including the planning of bridges for major arterial roadways over railroad tracks.

 For additional information on quiet zones, see the following: